Azathothas/Stars/README.md

 - [topjohnwu/ondk](https://github.com/topjohnwu/ondk) – Oxidized NDK - NDK repackaged with Rust toolchain
 - [tpowa/Archboot](https://github.com/tpowa/Archboot) –  Archboot is a most advanced, modular Arch Linux boot/install image creation utility to generate bootable media for CD/USB/PXE, designed for installation or rescue operation.
 - [trickest/inventory](https://github.com/trickest/inventory) – Asset inventory of over 800 public bug bounty programs.
+- [trimstray/sandmap](https://github.com/trimstray/sandmap) – Nmap on steroids.
+Simple CLI with the ability to run pure Nmap engine, 31 modules with 459 scan profiles.
 - [trofi/nix-guix-gentoo](https://github.com/trofi/nix-guix-gentoo) – Gentoo overlay for nix and guix functional package managers.
 - [trustedsec/hardcidr](https://github.com/trustedsec/hardcidr) – hardCIDR is a Linux Bash script, but also functions under macOS.
 Your mileage may vary on other distros.
 The script with no specified options will query ARIN and a pool of BGP route servers.
 The route server is selected at random at runtime.
 - [tteck/Proxmox](https://github.com/tteck/Proxmox) – Proxmox VE Helper-Scripts